fastoch/OverTheWire/Bandit.md

 - the previous cmd means "display the contentes of the file located in the current folder that is called -

 >[!tip]
->On a Linux system, a dot means "current folder" and two dots means "parent folder"
+>On a Linux system, a dot `.` means "current folder" and two dots `..` means "parent folder"

-pwd for the nxt level = 263JGJPfgU6LtdEvgfWU1XP5yac29mFx
+passwd for the nxt level = 263JGJPfgU6LtdEvgfWU1XP5yac29mFx

 ### Level 2 --> Level 3

 - exit the current ssh session: `exit`
 - log into bandit1: `ssh bandit2@bandit.labs.overthewire.org -p 2220`
+- enter the pwd you've just found
+- this one is very easy since you just have to use autocompletion
+- type ` cat s` then press the Tab key to autocomplete
+- this will complete the command as follows: `cat spaces\ in\ this\ filename`
+- the `\` character is used to escape special characters

+pwd for the nxt lvl = MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx

+### Level 3 --> Level 4

+- exit the current ssh session: `exit`
+- log into bandit1: `ssh bandit3@bandit.labs.overthewire.org -p 2220`
 - enter the pwd you've just found
 -

 ---
 EOF